 Pettis decided to move to welterweight permanently, and it paid off with a stunning knockout over Stephen Thompson.
 After mixed results at featherweight and lightweight over the past few years, the Superman punch KO immediately reinvigorated his title hopes.

 Pettis sits as the No. 8-ranked contender at 170 pounds.

 Diaz will look to take it all away.

 For Diaz, it is a chance to return and show that his star power has not diminished.
-He has not fought since the second bout against Conor McGregor.
-He exited as one of the sport's biggest stars.
+He has not fought since the second bout against Conor McGregor, when he was one of the sport's biggest stars.
 After nearly three years away, can he recapture the hearts of the fans?
 More importantly, can he reclaim his spot among the elite?

-Welterweight is the hottest division in the UFC right now.
+Welterweight is the hottest division in the UFC.
 Pettis vs. Diaz only expands the possibilities of sensational fights that await fans in this division.
 The personality clash and in-cage spectacle that awaits between Diaz and "Showtime" will be a sight to behold.